Greg-T8/Notebook/topics/languages/dotnet.md

 <img src='img/20240224-042457.png' width=400px>

-**Good Practice**: Modify the project's `.csproj` file to change what is included in the auto-generated class file in the `obj` folder hierarchy.
+**Good Practice**: To simplify your code, each time you create a new project, modify the project's `.csproj` file to change what is included in the auto-generated class file in the `obj` folder hierarchy.

 ##### Importing a static type for a single file